teuk/mediabot_v3/docs/PLUGIN_V3_PROMOTION.md

 entries.
 These mutations are persisted.
 A restart restores the last committed state; it is no longer a rollback mechanism.
 Unload is the definitive rollback because it also removes the package from the next boot ledger.

+## MB768 production observe pilot

+Nbot repeated the same observe-first reasoning on production `#i/o` without a write probe.
+In `observe`, one `!q stats` request produced exactly one response from the saved historical handler.
+A bounded `on` window produced exactly one response from `quotes-v3`, after which policy returned to `observe`.

+The two existing quote rows were identical before and after the window.
+Permissions were complete, failures stayed at zero, and a clean service restart restored the enabled/`observe` posture.
+The final production state is therefore evidence-backed but non-authoritative: the historical handler remains visible, while `policy off`, disable and unload remain explicit rollback.